 Within the fresh produce industry, farmers need to plant every day to harvest every day or it leads to issues down the road, according to Paul Brierley, executive director for the Yuma Center of Excellence for Desert Agriculture.

 With all the produce grown in Yuma, you may wonder how farmers are able to be smart about water conservation.
-In this week's Home Grown segment, we take a look at the ways in which farmers can use water wisely in order to keep up with the high demand of food produced.
+In this week's Home Grown segment, we take a look at the ways in which farmers can use water wisely in order to keep up with the high demand.